IdentityServer/Documentation/docs/configuration/clients.md

 * `PrefixClientClaims`
     * If set, all client claims will be prefixed with `client_` to make sure they don't accidentally collide with user claims.
 Default is `true`.
 * `CustomGrantTypeRestrictions`
     * List of allowed custom grant types when Flow is set to `Custom`.
-If the list is empty, all custom grant types are allowed.
+This flag is skipped if `AllowAccessToAllCustomGrantTypes` is set.
 Defaults to empty.
+* `AllowAccessToAllCustomGrantTypes`
+    * If set, all custom grant types are allowed for client.
+Otherwise, only custom grant types allowed as specified by `CustomGrantTypeRestrictions`.
+Defaults to false.

 In addition there are a number of settings controlling the behavior of refresh tokens - see [here](advanced/refreshTokens.html)